xesxwindlle/student_dropout/README.md

 # 3. Direction of Training

-1. Baseline Model:
+1. Naive Baseline Model:

    Apply the naive basline model, model predicting the result with the most frequency in training data, and achieve 85% in accuracy.

+2. Logistic Regression Model:

+   Fit the logistc regression model and went through a features selection process to reduce multi-collinearity.
+The model ends up with 94% accuracy, 69% in TPR, and 1% in FPR.
+Features such as Grade_1, Grade_2, and Age are included.

+3. Classification Tree Model:

+   Use cross-validation to train a classification tree model and show a tree graph based with clear splits on nodes resulting in highest impurity.
+The model achieves a 88% in accuracy, 83% in TPR, and 11% in FPR.

+4.